 Without insurance to back you up, you’re literally digging your own grave.
 Sorry if that sounds morbid, but it’s the truth that everyone should consider taking seriously.
 Relying solely on your company’s insurance is not sustainable in the long run.

 Besides, most companies only provide health/medical coverage.
-If you commute to your office daily and are often out and about for work, it’s even more critical that you’re backed by motor insurance.
+If you commute to your office daily and are often out and about for work, it’s even more critical that you’re backed by car or motorcycle insurance.

-5. Your basic motor insurance is enough to cover you.
+5. Your basic car/motorcycle insurance is enough to cover you.

 Also known as the Act cover, this is only a base coverage to correspond with the Road Transport Act 1987.
 It only involves legal liability for death or bodily injury to a third party (excluding passengers).